"

 Electoral boundaries and ‘one vote, one value’

-Campaign finance and public funding
+Political finance and public funding

 Parties and the party system

-The core elements of WA’s modern party system had emerged by 1914.
+The core elements of WA’s party system had emerged by 1914.
 Prior to this time, elections and parliament were largely the preserve of ‘notables’, who formed loose groupings in parliament.
 The formation of the Australian Labor Party (Labor) in 1902 radically altered this dynamic.
-Created to represent newly enfranchised workers and unionists, Labor quickly developed into a disciplined electoral party, enabling it to dominate the contest for government for much of the period until the late 1950s.[57]
+Created to represent newly enfranchised workers and unionists, Labor quickly developed into a disciplined electoral party, enabling it to dominate the contest for government for much of the period until the late 1950s.[79]

 While the Liberals were slow to institutionalise, the Nationals had established robust organisational underpinnings by 1914.
-The Nationals were able to leverage their close relationship with rural interests, along with their organisational structures, to become a competitive conservative party.
-However, similar to divisions of the National Party elsewhere, the WA Nationals have been under intense pressure from demographic changes, structural change to the economy, electoral reforms and competitive pressures from the Liberals.[59]
-At various times, this has led to internal fracture and the existence of two separate rural parties in the state.[60]
+The Nationals were able to leverage their close relationship with rural interests, along with its organisational structures, to become a competitive conservative party.
+However, similar to divisions of the Nationals elsewhere, the WA Nationals have been under intense pressure from demographic changes, structural change to the economy, electoral reforms and competitive pressures from the Liberals.[84]
+At various times, this has led to internal fracture and the existence of two separate rural parties in the state.[85]

 Conclusions